 Are RRSP Contributions Right For Me?

-RRSP contributions are awesome, however, you may benefit more from first maximizing your TFSA if you are currently earning a low-income (i.e. in a low-tax bracket).
+RRSP contributions are awesome; however, you may benefit more from maximizing your TFSA if you currently earn a low income (i.e. in a low-tax bracket).
 With a lower marginal tax rate, your RRSP deductions will return a lower amount in tax refunds.

 Strategies for when you’re temporarily in a low-tax bracket include:

 - Maximize your TFSA before you start making RRSP contributions.
 In the meantime, your RRSP contribution room will continue to grow.

 - Make RRSP contributions but do not request a tax deduction until you move into a higher tax bracket – to get more tax refunds.

 If your employer matches your RRSP contributions in any way, you will be wise to take them on their offer and not leave free money on the table, irrespective of your tax bracket.

 These are just a few of many scenarios that may present themselves.
 For a customized approach that works best for you, consider talking to a financial advisor.